 Hi, I’m Tom Shakely.
-I’m Executive Director at the Terri Schiavo Life & Hope Network.
-Our primary work is operating a National Crisis Lifeline for patients and families facing euthanasia and related denial-of-basic-care situations.
+I’m Executive Director at the Terri Schiavo Life & Hope Network and a Guest Contributor to the Charlotte Lozier Institute.

 I’m a Penn State Alumni Association Life Member.
 As a Catholic and eighth generation Pennsylvanian, I’m a member of the Knights of Columbus and Sons of the American Revolution, along with Democrats for Life.
-I’m also a recreational traveler and runner.
+I’m a reader, recreational traveler, and a runner.
 I’ve lived in Philadelphia, New York, and State College.